-Dentures should be brushed daily like your normal teeth.
+After receiving your dentures in Charleston, they should be brushed daily like your normal teeth.
 Removing food and plaque after each meal can ensure that your dentures maintain their look and feel for as long as possible.
 To clean your dentures:

 - Start by thoroughly rinsing off food and other particles.
 Do not use boiling or hot water, as this can warp your dentures.
 Some patients choose to fill the sink with water or a towel during cleanings to prevent damaging their dentures if they fall.